The Convergence Insufficiency Treatment Trial (CITT)

 The findings from the CITT have had a profound impact on the way we approach the treatment of convergence insufficiency.
 Based on the trial's results, we now have clear evidence that office-based vergence/accommodative therapy is the most effective treatment option for this condition.
 By incorporating this evidence-based treatment approach into our practice, we can offer our patients the best possible care and help them overcome the challenges associated with convergence insufficiency.

-Our team at Amplify EyeCare of Greater Long Beach is dedicated to staying current with the latest research and developments concerning the CITT and convergence insufficiency.
+We are dedicated to staying current with the latest research and developments concerning the CITT and convergence insufficiency.
 By actively participating in continuing education and monitoring new studies, we strive to offer the most effective, evidence-based treatments to our patients, ensuring their well-being and satisfaction.

 Key Findings from the Convergence Insufficiency Treatment Trial (CITT)